 Due to directors - related parties represents unsecured advances made by the directors for operating expenses on behalf of the Company such as intellectual property and formation expenses.
 The expenses were paid for on behalf of the Company and are due upon demand.
 The Company is currently not being charged interest under these advances.
-The total amount owed these directors at December 31, 2014 and June 30, 2014 is \$15,992 and \$60,350 respectively.
-As part of the settlement and stipulation agreement (See Note 7), the Company reduced this liability by approximately \$44,000 during the six months ended December 31, 2014.
-Subsequent to December 31, 2014, the balance was settled as part of a Debt Settlement Agreement (See Note 11).
+The total amount owed these directors at March 31, 2015 and June 30, 2014 is \$35,264 and \$60,350 respectively.
+As part of the settlement and stipulation agreement noted in Note 7, the Company reduced this liability by approximately \$44,000.
+On January 30, 2015, as part of the Settlement and Lock-up Agreement, the above agreement was terminated and the Company increased this liability by approximately \$44,000.
+On February 4, 2015, the Company entered into a Debt Settlement Agreement with some of these directors whereby the Company issued shares of common stock as settlement of approximately \$14,000 of the balance due to these directors (See Note 4).